-DSD comes with its own limitations.
-DSD is a 1 bit stream of data that can not be processed digitally.
-There is no Bass, Treble, Loudness, EQ etc. possible at all.
-The volume control is no longer done by the DSP, but the DAC chip, which converts DSD into PCM to be able to offer level (volume) modification.
+DSD can not be processed digitally.
+Therefore DSP functions like Bass, Treble, Loudness, EQ etc. are disabled in DSD mode.
+The volume control is no longer done by the DSP, but the DAC chip.
 You won't notice that, volume operation at the ADI-2 Pro is seamless and behaves identical in any mode.
-The DSP now performs an additional DSD to PCM conversion, to be able to show the audio signal on the level meters and the Analyzer - a unique feature of the ADI-2 Pro.
+In DSD mode the DSP performs an additional DSD to PCM conversion, to be able to show the audio signal on the level meters and for the Analyzer - another unique feature of the ADI-2 Pro.